betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/FrequentlyAskedQuestions.md

 it with a `const int` parameter.
 The compiler will still match them up.

-Since making a parameter `const` is meaningless in the strategy _declaration_, we recommend to remove it in both `Foo` and `MockFoo`.
+Since making a parameter `const` is meaningless in the schedulingStrategy _declaration_, we recommend to remove it in both `Foo` and `MockFoo`.
 That should workaround the VC bug.